Sustainable Packaging Program Checklist

 Moving toward a sustainable packaging program is also a culture shift for your company.
 While many on your team will view it positively, sustainable changes may face challenges.
 Be prepared to handle how to communicate the transition to stakeholders and customers, and how to make the business case for sustainable packaging related to budgets and resources.

 To determine whether your sustainable packaging plan is working, you will need to have measurement tools in place to monitor progress.
 The Consumer Goods Forum recommends metrics your business might consider, including:

 - Material waste

 In addition to measuring changes to the packaging itself, businesses should look at how a sustainable packaging program affects sales and sentiment with customers.
 You may find that customers are not aware of or do not understand the program.
 In that case, you would want to adjust your awareness and education strategy for your sustainable packaging checklist.

 Developing a sustainable packaging program can provide great dividends for your business.
 It is good for the planet, good for your customers, and it can increase your sales and improve your brand reputation.

-BillerudKorsnäs can help you complete the tasks mentioned in this sustainable packaging program checklist.
+BillerudKorsnäs Managed Packaging can help you complete the tasks mentioned in this sustainable packaging checklist.
 We have built on more than 150 years in the forestry and paper industry to responsibly source sustainable raw materials and provide our clients with high-quality paper and packaging solutions that make perfect business sense.
 Wherever you are in your sustainable packaging journey, we are here to assist your business.